timdorohin/lor-minetest-server/README.txt

 A new player starts with 20 satiation points out of 30.
 Player actions like digging, placing and walking cause exhausion, which lower the player's satiation.
 Also every 800 seconds you lose 1 satiation point without doing anything.
-If you are hungry (0 satiation) you will suffer damage and die in case you don't eat something.
+If you are hungry (1 or 0 satiation) you will suffer damage and die in case you don't eat something.
-If your satiation is greater than 15, you will slowly regenerate health points.
+If your satiation is 16 or higher, you will slowly regenerate health points.
 Eating food will increase your satiation.
 Important: Eating food will not directly increase your health anymore, as long as the food item is supported by this mod (see below).